appwebtech/Docker/README.md

 </hr>

-I have created a users collection of a fake company named *Zebra Inc* and ran the NodeJS app on localhost port 3000.
+I have created a users collection of an imaginary company called *Zebra Inc* and ran the NodeJS app on localhost port 3000.
 If I save data from the browser UI, it should persist in the MongoDB as you can see in the following images.
 Unfortunately, if I stop the containers, I will lose the data and have to recreate it.

 ![Image-22](./images/Image-22.png)